Susquehanna River Arts

 10am – 4pm

 Celebrate the beauty of our region and our covered bridges, with a collection of fine art.
-Meet the artists and discuss their work, while enjoying good food by Steph’s Subs and free entertainment by the Organ Trio East (10am), John Sweeney/Tom Rosencrats (12pm).
+Meet the artists and discuss their work, while enjoying good food by Steph’s Subs and free entertainment by the Organ Trio East (10am), John Sweeney/Tom Rosencrats (12pm) and the Red Arrow Drummers (2pm).
 In partnership with Forks Farm Market.
 Whitenights Family Farm will also be providing hayrides between Forks Farm & Twin Bridges Park.

 Twin Covered Bridge Park, Winding Road, Forks, PA 18040